futuchain/futuchain.github.io/index.md

 ## Solution

-Create a network of contacts between different sectors able to interact autonomously in the community and raise funds in a decentralized way thanks to the technology of the ERC-20 futuchain contract $FUTU.
+Create a network of contacts between different sectors able to interact autonomously in the community and raise funds in a decentralized way thanks to the technology of the ERC-20 contracts.
 Equity token holders will be able to actively participate in the dao benefiting from all the facilities and partnerships, choosing whether to remain anonymous thanks to the security of the DeFi.
-Creators will be able to get in direct contact with investors by taking advantage of the IC internet conjoiner protocol, a platform that will list several projects that can be published through the purchase of FUTU tokens, thus becoming a token governance holder having the opportunity to take advantage of partnership and funding services.
+Creators will be able to get in direct contact with investors by taking advantage of the IC internet conjoiner protocol, a platform that will list several projects in the future.
+Becoming a token governance holder will grant the opportunity to take advantage of partnership and funding services.

 ```markdown
 futuristic conjoiner